lenienguyen/the-wild-oasis-admin/README.md

 # The Wild Oasis Admin 🌿

-**Note:** This repository contains the internal back-office application for _The Wild Oasis_ website, used exclusively by hotel staff for managing bookings, guests, and cabins.
+This repository contains the **internal admin dashboard** for _The Wild Oasis_, a boutique hotel offering 8 luxury wooden cabins.
-A separate customer-facing website for guests to book stays will be developed later, using the same API.
+This web application is used exclusively by hotel staff to manage bookings, guests, cabins, and operational settings.

-An internal management application for a boutique hotel.
+It is fully integrated with the same database and API used by the public-facing guest website, ensuring real-time synchronization between both platforms.

-**The Wild Oasis** has 8 luxury wooden cabins and needed a custom digital solution to manage every aspect of their operations, from bookings and guests to cabins and analytics.
-This full-stack React project showcases a complete admin dashboard experience, built with modern tools and a professional architecture.
+This admin panel provides a full management experience for daily hotel operations, including CRUD functionality, check-in flows, analytics, and system configuration — all built with modern React tools and architecture.

-> Internal hotel app : used only by hotel employees
+> Internal use only for hotel employees
 > Authenticated back-office built directly into the API
 > Full CRUD on bookings, cabins, and user data
 > Dashboard with statistics and visualizations